Hamilton Street Railway: Fares

 HSR fares can be paid with exact cash (no change given), Presto card or the mobile Presto e-tickets app.
 Starting in 2023, riders could tap their credit or debit card on the Presto reader to pay the cash fare amount.

 A single-ride fare provides a 2 hour transfer window which allows customers to get on and off HSR buses as many times as they want on a single fare.
+It also allows free transfers to/from Burlington Transit and even Oakville Transit buses within the same 2 hour transfer window.

 Children ages 0 to 5 years old can ride fare-free when travelling with an accompanying paying adult.
-Children ages 6 to 12 and Hamilton senior residents aged 80 and over can ride fare-free only when travelling with a valid Presto card, for those who do not have a Presto card, they are required to pay a regular fare.
+Hamilton senior residents aged 80 and over can ride fare-free only when travelling with a valid Presto card, for those who do not have a Presto card, they are required to pay a regular fare.

+Unlike the surrounding transit agencies such as Oakville Transit, Burlington Transit and GO Transit, which offer free transit trips for all children ages 0-12.
+On HSR buses, the free-fare programs for children ages 6-12 is only applicable to those using a child Presto card, those without a Presto card are charged the full fare.

+Regular cash fare as of September 1, 2025 is $3.75 (payable with exact cash or contactless credit or debit card).

 Staff

 HSR bus drivers and mechanics (800 employees as of 2019) are members of the Amalgamated Transit Union Local 107.
 The local does not represent those working on city's paratransit service, Disabled and Aged Regional Transportation System (DARTS), which is a separate, non-profit charitable organization that contracts with HSR.